 The First Leg-A Rough Start and a Truncated Hike

-On a cold winter day, I headed to the Aurora Sports Park to explore the Sand Creek Trail.
+On a cold winter day, I headed to the Aurora Sports Park with its many soccer fields to explore the Sand Creek Trail.
 The Park hours indicated an 8 AM opening, but the gates were closed as I approached.
 Rather than wait and hope, I drove to the next parking lot at the Triple Creek Trailhead.
 My hiking partner disliked the high visibility of parked cars from the road here, so we set off again and parked at the Morrison Nature Center at Star K Ranch.

 Finally at a starting point, things were looking up as a few deer meandered through trees next to the parking lot.
 Once on the trail, we headed for the soccer fields.